Duke-Translational-Bioinformatics/reproducible-research-anecdotes/docker/README.md

 domains of IT.
 For researchers and data scientists, Docker makes possible the creation of a containerized analysis process appliance that can be run by any researcher on any server hosting the Docker runtime.
-Using the triangle of network accessible data, source code, and Docker images, researchers can now produce a completely reproducible runtime that processes their specific data to produce their specific result data and figures.
+Using the triangle of network accessible data, source code, and Docker images, researchers can now produce a completely reproducible runtime that processes their specific data to produce their specific results and figures.

 *  What is this 'Docker' you speak of?
 * installation